shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-model-api-reference.md

 ---
 title: Data Science Toolkit - Custom Model API Reference
-description: Explore the reference information about the API services used to implement custom models. ms.custom: data-science
+description: In this article, explore the reference information about the API services used to implement custom models. ms.custom: data-science
 ---